-In July 2009, the Minister of Basic Education, appointed a panel of experts to investigate the nature of the challenges and problems experienced in the implementation of the National Curriculum Statement and to develop a set of recommendations designed to improve its implementation.
+In July 2009, the Minister of Basic Education, appointed a panel of experts to investigate the nature of the challenges and problems the National Curriculum Statement and to develop a set of recommendations designed to improve its implementation.
 The panel presented a five-year plan to improve teaching and learning via a set of short-term interventions, of which one of the recommendations was to repackage the curriculum policy as the Curriculum and Assessment Policy Statement (CAPS).
-The implementation was then phased across different grades, starting in 2012 with its introduction into the Foundation Phase and Grade 10.
+The CAPS was gazetted in 2011, and curriculum implementation was then phased across different grades, starting in 2012 with its introduction into the Foundation Phase and Grade 10.
 In 2013, it was then introduced in the intermediate phase and Grade 11, and in 2014, in the Senior Phase and Grade 12.
-To date, little is known about the experiences of schools, especially, teachers, in the implementation of the curriculum.
+To date, little is known about the